Inhomogeneous Jets from Neutron Star Mergers: One Jet to Rule them all

 The compact stellar merger origin for short GRBs has a limited energy budget for the jets, typically of the order $\sim 10^{51}$ erg for neutron star mergers \citep{fryer2019}.
 Yet the observed distribution for the energy in the short GRB population spans $\sim 4$ orders of magnitude, see Figure \ref{fig:ekinetic} and \cite{fong2015}.
 Here we have shown that inhomogeneity in the energy and velocity distribution across an emergent jet's surface due to turbulent processes via jet-ejecta mixing can account for a significant fraction of the observed spread in inferred kinetic energies.
 By taking into account the range of ejecta masses from the candidate kilonova population, the effective opening angle (the jet core angle in our notation) for a GRB jet with a fixed, or limited, energy budget can be determined.
 When combined with the expected variation in the ambient density between sources we can explain much of the variety in afterglow flux and timescales for the small sample of GRBs with kilonova candidates.
-The isotropic equivalent kinetic energy for each afterglow structure, given the fixed initial jet energy and the model core angle is shown in Table \ref{tab:KN-GRBs} -- the range of energy values here are $\sim 3$ orders of magnitude and when combined with the additional order of magnitude spread due to inclination reflects the full range seen in the short GRB population.